sotrh/learn-wgpu/docs/showcase/pong/README.md

 ## The Architecture

 I was messing around with separating state from the render code.
-It ended up similar to an entity component model.
+It ended up similar to an Entity Component System model.

 I had a `State` class with all of the objects in the scene.
 This included the ball and the paddles, as well as the text for the scores and even the menu. `State` also included a `game_state` field of type `GameState`.